Peltarion/community-code/image_similarity_search/readme.md

 1. Click `Select file` and pick a local image to test your deployment to find similar images.
 1. Click `Send` and wait ...

+## 5. Show results
-1. Click the `Visualize` tab to see the most similar images in your dataset.
+Click the `Visualize` tab to see the most similar images in your dataset.
 The lower the **Distance**, the more similar the image is to your test image according to your deployed model.

 ![Image similarity result](ImageSimilarityResult_PA1.png)